 In terms of similarities, much of what you learn to start with will be based on A-Level Biology content (and a little on A-Level Chemistry) and lots of the new material will build on your existing knowledge.
 Lectures and PBL are likely to be somewhat similar to classes at school although sitting in a lecture theatre trying to follow the lecture might be a new experience!

-Histology, which I hadn’t even heard of before I started medical school, is the study of tissues under a microscope, and may be lab-based or computer-based depending on your course.
-In most courses, you’ll also be visiting and talking to patients throughout the year, as well as learning some clinical skills which is likely to be something completely new for you, but I found it to be one of the most enjoyable parts of my first year!
+Histology, which I hadn’t even heard of before I started Med School, is the study of tissues under a microscope and might be lab-based or computer-based depending on your course.
+In most courses, you’ll also be visiting and talking to patients throughout the year, as well as learning some clinical skills, which is likely to be something completely new for you, but I found it to be one of the most enjoyable parts of my first year!

-No matter how difficult you might find medical school at first, as long as you keep up with the work and manage your time effectively, you will be fine.
-Medical school is a challenge for everyone but the important thing is to make sure you take time to relax, go out and have fun!
-I definitely really enjoyed my first year and I’m looking forward to going back for another great year (after some months of holiday of course!).
+No matter how difficult you might find Med School at first, as long as you keep up with the work and manage your time effectively, you will be fine.
+It’s a challenge for everyone but the important thing is to make sure you take time to relax, go out and have fun!
+I definitely really enjoyed my first year and I’m looking forward to going back for another great year (after some months of holiday, of course!).

 Loading More Content